RTradeLtd/rtns/README.md

 # limitations

-When used within Temporal, any keys derived from the fail-over KaaS host are not eligible for automated republishing
+* When used within Temporal, any keys derived from the fail-over KaaS host are not eligible for automated republishing
+* When using PublishWithEOL, any republishes afterwards will republish using the default values

 # Future Improvements